pauldubois777/AuthExamplePublic/README.md

 - General Angular 2 concepts

 I am sharing it publicly mainly for my Udemy class-mates, but also for anyone else that is interested in these topics.

 If you want to take a great Angular 2 course, checkout out[Angular 2 - The Complete Guide](https://www.udemy.com/the-complete-guide-to-angular-2)

-# Demo
+## Demo

 You can view a working Demo [here](http://authexample.coderforchrist.com).

-# How It Works
+## How It Works

 When the user first visits the site, they are present with the un-protected Home page.
 They can click a button to sign in, or create a new account.

-If the user signs in, they will then be able to view a protected Home page, the two protected pages, as well as the user profile page (through the user dropdown on the right side of the menu bar).
+Once the user signs in, they will then be able to view all the protected pages which include the protect Home page, the two protected pages, as well as the user profile page (through the user dropdown on the right side of the menu bar).

 If the user creates a new account, they will be taken to the user profile page, where they can update their Display Name, or leave it as their email address.
 They can then view all the protected pages.